FPSG-UIUC/sgx_scheduling/README.txt

 Cifar10 Reader from
     https://baptiste-wicht.com/posts/2017/10/deep-learning-library-10-fast-neural-network-library.html

 Please note you need to download the dataset.
-Use the download script `download_cifar10.sh` included.
+Run the script `download_cifar10.sh` from the `cifar-10` directory to download it.

 ------------------------------------
 How to Build/Execute the Sample Code